Ananias and Sapphira Victims of Power

 Acts 4:37 He sold a field that belonged to him, then brought the money, and laid it at the apostles’ feet.

 This frightening story displays the grace of God given to the apostles (particularly Peter) when they used power that was not gifted to them from God.
 That is the power to take life.
-They were gifted with power to work signs and wonders to confirm their teaching.
+They were graced with power to work signs and wonders to confirm their message.
 They were not to reign as kings.
 I think that the stories following the Ananias and Sapphira pericope indicate that Peter’s ultimate goal was to take over the temple as the high priest.

 The lack of character in the apostles is further displayed when they refuse to serve widows because they claimed studying the scriptures took precedent over their time.
 6:2b “It is not right that we should neglect the word of God in order to wait on tables.”